BhuvanaMeenakshiK/QuickWikiEditor/README.md

 You can visit [wikimedia page](https://commons.wikimedia.org/wiki/File:Tutorial-tamil-firefox-addon-QuickWikiEditor-usage.webm) to watch the demo.

-And this project is mentored by @tshrinivasan
+And this project is mentored by @tshrinivasan and iamVP7